Tax ReformMarch 11, 20263 min read

 How our solutions can help

-Looking at the rules of inclusion/exclusion/maintenance of the Simples Nacional option and its variations (mixed regime), it is clear that no single strategy can keep the master perfect.
-However, by using tools such as MDM+ BRO and MUB it is possible to build a mixed strategy — combining automations, workflows and human interactions — that ultimately guarantees high-quality master data:
+Looking at the rules of inclusion/exclusion/maintenance of the Simples Nacional option and its variations (hybrid), it is understood that there is no single strategy that will guarantee the master data remains perfect; however, by using tools such as MDM+BRO and MUB it is possible to compose a mixed strategy, made up of automations, workflows and human interactions, which in the end guarantee high quality of the master data information:

-- On initial onboarding of each vendor, run public queries (RFB, CCC, Simples Nacional) and interact with the vendor to capture possible options for special regimes (like the mixed regime within Simples Nacional);
+• 1.
+On the initial registration of each Vendor, run the public queries (RFB, CCC, Simples Nacional) and interact with the Vendor to capture possible options for special regimes (such as the hybrid regime within Simples Nacional);

-- Event-driven trigger: for those with ERPs/CRMs/SRMs that support event coupling (SAP Business Workflow Event Manager, TOTVS Event Viewer / Audit Trail Triggers), fire the automated cleansing from events like the creation of a Purchase Requisition / Sales Order, ensuring master data is as up-to-date as possible at the exact moment of the operation.
+• 5.
+An option also valid for those with ERPs/CRMs/SRMs that allow event coupling (SAP Business Workflow Event Manager, TOTVS Event Viewer / Audit Trail Triggers) is to trigger this automated Cleansing from an event such as the creation of a Purchase Requisition / Sales Order, so the master data information obtained from a public source will be as up to date as possible, since it was queried at the exact moment the intention to buy from/sell to that partner arose;

 Conclusion